Top 13 Bottled Water Brands

 FJORD Logo

-Fjord Water Company founded in 2014 thanks to close cooperation between international firm Gunderson Dettmer and the Norwegian government.
+Fjord Water was founded in 2014 through close cooperation between the international firm Gunderson Dettmer and the Norwegian government.
 It produces bottled water that meets high standards.
-To ensure this, the factory conducts hourly laboratory analyses that confirm the quality of the product.
+For this purpose, laboratory analyses are conducted hourly at the plant to confirm product quality.

-Fjord’s homeland is the picturesque Norwegian commune of Fyresdal, known for its forests, mountains, and narrow sea bays.
-It is considered one of the most ecologically clean places in the world, making the local water healthy and safe.
-Due to its balanced composition and low mineralization, it is suitable for daily consumption.
+Fjord’s homeland is the picturesque Norwegian municipality of Fyresdal, known for its forests, mountains, and narrow sea bays.
+It is considered one of the most ecologically clean places in the world, which makes the local water healthy and safe.
+Thanks to its balanced composition and low mineralization, it is suitable for daily consumption.

-Fjord is spring water from the Telemark source, where the temperature never drops below 8 degrees Celsius.
-Consumers note its refreshing, slightly sweet taste and the convenient shape of the bottle.
+Fjord is spring water from the Telemark spring, where the temperature never drops below 8 degrees Celsius.
+Consumers note its refreshing, slightly sweet taste and convenient bottle shape.

 Gerolsteiner